wojciks/report_creator/README.md

 This is already set for the presented excel file.

-**It is a great idea to backup this file, as after first report creation the formatting of the file will be lost!**
+**It is a great idea to backup this file, as after saving new event to database, the formatting of the file will be lost!**

 Now it is time to prepare the text files for templates.
 These should be copied as per path specified in `appconf.json`, and edited appropriately.
 The data required to be put in the file will replace the tags defining that data.
 Data is stored in huge dictionary and - apart from above abbreviations, that should be put between `~`, consists of following entries: